jasonuc/jasonuc/README.md

 # 💫 About Me:
-🎓 I'm a CS Student<br>⏳ I've been learning to code for many years.<br>🌐 I have found a passion for Full-Stack Development <br>🤖 I also have an interest in ML & AI
+🎓 I'm a CS Student<br>⏳ I've been learning to code for many years 🧙 <br>🌐 I have found a passion for Full-Stack Development <br>🤖 I also have an interest in ML & AI

 # 💻 Tech Stack: